 Any phone seen or heard during a lesson or in the corridors in-between lessons will be confiscated without a warning being given.
-They will be held in 'Pupil Services' until the end of the school day.
-If a student has their phone confiscated twice, then parents/carers will be asked to come into school to collect it.
-Staff do not take responsibility for any items which are confiscated.
+They will be held in pupils services until 15.05 If a student has their phone confiscated twice, then parents/carers will be asked to come into school to collect it.